 Long hair must be tied back during all P.E. lessons including swimming.
-Children are asked wear a swimming hat.
+Children are asked to wear a swimming hat.
 Children who have pierced ears and wear studs should be provided with a box of plasters to allow them to cover the studs whilst doing P.E.
 However, earrings must be removed for swimming.
 Staff will not assist in putting in or removing earrings.

-As mentioned earlier, in the uniform section, parents are asked to provide a change of clothing for P.E. lessons which should be available for use at all times and kept in a small drawstring bag on a peg in the cloakroom.
+As mentioned earlier, in the uniform section, parents are asked to provide a change of clothing for P.E. lessons which should be available for use at all times and kept in a small drawstring bag on a peg in the cloakroom for younger children and brought in on the correct day in KS 2 as this encourages organisation and independence.